 What do Kid Kyoto and Nirvana have in common?
 A passion for pushing the boundaries and grunge music.

 “With the lights out, it’s less dangerous”.
 The team from Sam Prince Hospitality (INDU, Mejico) are opening a new restaurant with an 80s and 90s vibe.
-Kid Kyoto restaurant will be opening in Sydney this spring bringing a punk-rock punch to a modern Japanese menu.
-We’re told their menu will consist of fresh seafood and grilled meat share plates with Head Chef Seb Gee (China Doll, China Diner) lending his expertise behind the restaurant’s charcoal grill.
+Kid Kyoto restaurant will open its doors on Monday 20th November, bringing a punk-rock punch to a modern Japanese menu.
+The menu will consist of fresh seafood and grilled meat share plates with Head Chef Seb Gee (China Doll, China Diner) lending his expertise behind the restaurant’s charcoal grill.

 Already showcasing their love for inventive flavours at INDU and Mejico, the team at Sam Prince Hospitality Group ventured to Tokyo and Osaka with local Eriko Matsuda to help craft the most authentic modern Japanese experience.
 Matsuda is the grand consultant behind Kid Kyoto’s ambitious mission to breath punk life into its 120 seat indoor dining room.